Support your learners to develop mental models and deepen understanding

 How to use Johnstone’s triangle

 - Macroscopic: what we can see.
-Think about the properties that you can observe measure and record.
+Think about the properties that we can observe, measure and record.

 - Sub-microscopic: smaller than we can see.
-Think about what is happening at a particle or atomic level.
+Think about the particle or atomic level.

 Scaffolding